peercoin/rfcs/text/0005-unspendable-zero-outputs/0005-unspendable-zero-outputs.md

 ## Motivation

 Zero value outputs have many interesting applications on Peercoin, such as 'data carrying outputs (OP_RETURN)', 'free transaction tagging ([P2TH](https://peerassets.github.io/P2TH/))`, 'Peercoin PoW mining to cold storage', ... .
-Data carrying ouputs (OP_RETURN) are unspendable and therefore can safely be pruned from the UTXO table, which allows nodes to free memory that won't be needed anyway.
+Data carrying outputs (OP_RETURN) are unspendable and therefore can safely be pruned from the UTXO table, which allows nodes to free memory that won't be needed anyway.
 But unlike those data outputs, other zero value outputs are spendable, and therefore nodes cannot safely prune those outputs as they would risk forking of when someone spends such an output which they've marked as spent by pruning them.

 Transaction `6f224c92c32cc2bd1146b677acca0d823b6c1f258eef820732081b493d51fa13` on the peercoin testnet shows that it is possible to spend a zero output.